Feather the Throttle: Revisiting Visual Token Pruning for Vision-Language Model Acceleration: Revising Visual Token Pruning

 \subsection{Interpreting poor vision-centric task performance}

 We next investigate why pruning visual tokens after the shallow LLM layers has such an adverse effect on localization performance.
-Notably, performance begins to decrease even with minimal token pruning, suggesting the pruning criteria, intended to retain important tokens, seems to not effectively capture the necessary visual information.
+Intuitively, even localization should not require all image tokens, as there are background tokens irrelevant to identifying specific objects that can be pruned.
+Thus, it is surprising that performance begins to degrade even with minimal token pruning.
+This suggests that the pruning criteria, intended to retain important tokens, fails to effectively distinguish which tokens contain necessary visual information.

-To assess the functionality of the pruning criteria, we first examine the distribution of retained tokens across all benchmark examples (both localization and non-localization).
-As shown in Figure~\ref{fig:fastv_ineffective_criteria}(b), we find that pruning visual tokens after the shallow LLM layers ($K = 3$) retains tokens concentrated at the bottom of the image.
-In addition to evaluating the effectiveness of the criteria applied after the shallow LLM layers, we also examine the criteria behavior when applied after later layers ($K \in (8, 16, 24)$).
-Notably, we observe that as tokens are pruned later in the model, the criteria shift away from the bias of maintaining tokens based on visual token position.
-In addition, qualitatively we observe that as the pruning layer increases, not only is the positional bias reduced, but the criteria also begins to correctly select tokens relevant to the text instruction.
+To assess the efficacy of the pruning criteria, we first examine the distribution of retained tokens across all benchmark examples.
+As shown in Figure~\ref{fig:fastv_ineffective_criteria}(b), we find that \textbf{pruning visual tokens after the shallow LLM layers ($K = 3$) retains tokens concentrated at the bottom of the image}.
+For example, when $R=0.75$, the average sampled token position across all datasets is situated 80.7\% of the way down the image.
+A Chi-Square test confirms the non-uniformity of selected tokens' y-positions ($p$-value $<$ 0.05).
+We also examine the criteria behavior when pruning after later layers ($K \in (8, 16, 24)$) and observe that the bias of selecting bottom image tokens is reduced.

+In addition, we observe that as the pruning layer increases, not only is the positional bias reduced, but the criteria also begins to correctly select tokens relevant to the text instruction.
 For example, as shown in Figure~\ref{fig:fastv_ineffective_criteria}(a), pruning after the later layers results in a distinct concentration of selected tokens around the area corresponding to the reference expression for localization.
 To quantify this change in criteria effectiveness across layers, we measure the performance when varying the pruning layer ($K \in \{3, 8, 16, 24\}$).
 As shown in Figure~\ref{fig:fastv_ineffective_criteria}(c), performance remains stable when pruning is performed at deeper layers ($K=16$ and $K=24$), whereas pruning at earlier layers ($K=3$ and $K=8$) leads to performance degradation, particularly for localization.
-This result demonstrates that the current criteria based on attention received from the last instruction token can discern important visual tokens; however, it currently shows limitations that need to be addressed.